DipeshDevkota/merntinder_frontend/README.md

 2. Navigate to the feed to see all logged-in users.
 3. Send interest or ignore users as desired.
 4. Manage connection requests by accepting or rejecting them.
-5. Communicate in real-time with connected users.
+5. Communicate in real-time with connected users on accepting the        connection request.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.